-- b.
-Forward a copy of the grievance to the faculty member against whom the grievance is filed and request the instructor to file three copies of a written response with the panel chair within seven (7) days after receiving a copy of the grievance. - c.
-Forward a copy of the student grievance and faculty response to the faculty head of the area offering the course and ask that administrator to provide an opinion on the case at hand to the committee within seven (7) days after receiving a copy of the two documents.

-3. The committee chair will:
+- 2. If the Dean refers the student grievance to the Colleges' Grade Appeal and Academic Integrity Committee and appoints a hearing committee chair, the chair or designee will: - a.
+Notify the student that all further communication related to the grievance should be made with the chair of the panel. - b.
+Forward a copy of the grievance to the faculty member against whom the grievance is filed and request the instructor to file an electronic copy of a written response with the panel chair within seven (7) days after receiving a copy of the grievance. c.
+Forward a copy of the student grievance and faculty response to the faculty head of the area offering the course and ask that administrator to provide an opinion on the case at hand to the committee within seven (7) days after receiving a copy of the two documents. - 3.
+The committee chair or designee will: - a.

-- a.
 Forward copies of the grievance, the instructor's response to the student, and the response from the faculty head to the other members of the panel. - b.
 Schedule a hearing, which may consist of one or more meetings with the student and the instructor, to hear the positions of the student and instructor respectively, related to the grievance.
 The first meeting will be scheduled no later than 30 days after the panel chair received the grievance. - 4.
-If the student or instructor believes a member of the panel should not participate, based on perceived or actual bias or conflict of interest, the student or instructor may request, in writing, that the panel member be excused and the dean will appoint another member of the faculty to serve on the committee.
-If a designated committee panel member believes he or she has a bias or conflict of interest which would negatively impact on the ability to decide the grievance fairly, the panel member will excuse himself or herself, notify the dean, and the dean will appoint a new panel member. - 5.
+If the student or instructor believes a member of the panel should not participate, based on perceived or actual bias or conflict of interest, the student or instructor may request, in writing, that the panel member be excused and the Dean will appoint another member of the Grade Appeal and Academic Integrity Committee to serve on the hearing panel.
+If a designated committee panel member believes he or she has a bias or conflict of interest which would negatively impact on the ability to decide the grievance fairly, the panel member will excuse himself or herself, notify the Dean, and the Dean will appoint a new panel member. - 5.
 The student and instructor may provide documents to the panel for review and consideration, if three (3) copies of the documents are provided to the panel chair at least 10 days before the first scheduled date of the hearing.
 However, the chair of the panel will advise the student and the instructor that the panel will only consider documents that specifically relate to the grievance and response.
 The panel chair will retain one set of documents and forward the other two sets to the other two panel members at least seven (7) days before the hearing. - 6.
-In keeping with the Family Education and Privacy Rights Act, if the grievance involves the grievant's grade, other matters, or information contained in the grievant's academic or educational records maintained by ASU, it is presumed that the student has consented to the review of such information by the filing of the grievance.
+In keeping with the Family Education and Privacy Rights Act, if the grievance involves the grievant's grade, other matters or information contained in the grievant's academic or educational records maintained by ASU, it is presumed that the student has consented to the review of such information by the filing of the grievance.
 In the event any information will be reviewed or provided to the panel related to grades or information contained in the educational records or academic files of students other than the grievant, such information is considered confidential under the Family Education and Privacy Rights Act and the panel shall proceed as follows: